stolostron/cm-cli/CONTRIBUTING.md

 1. Create a branch
 2. run `make doc-help`
-3. Update the VERSION.txt with the semver of the new release
+3. Update the VERSION.txt with the semver of the new release (if not yet done)
 4. Create a PR and merge it
 5. Run `make release` on the main branch
 6. Monitor the github action.